patricksavalle/devops-project-template/content/optimization-method.md

 - [ ] Explicitly define [optimality](#optimality), make sub-optimality measurable

-- [ ] optimize only what can be measured (monitored)
+- [ ] Only what is measured ([monitored](monitoring-strategy.md)), can be optimized

 - [ ] Continuously identify **and** backlog sub-optimality in periodic optimization ceremonies

-- [ ] Distinguish between waste / sub-optimality in the DevOps process itself and in the user's processes as facilitated by the product
+- [ ] Involve and facilitate all stake-holders in identifying waste (sub-optimality)

-- [ ] Build for observability (logging, tracing, monitoring)
+- [ ] Identify both waste / sub-optimality in the DevOps process itself and in the user's processes as facilitated by the product

-- [ ] Build for [production-testing](production-testing-strategy.md) (fault injection, chaos engineering)
+- [ ] Do [production-testing](production-testing-strategy.md) (fault injection, chaos engineering)

 ## Optimality